The South African Mastiff – Family Friendly or Dangerous Dog?

 While calm and at times lazy, they are also an energetic breed needing a good deal of exercise to keep them fit.
 They can get some of their exercise needs met with a lively game of fetch, but they also enjoy long walks with their owner.

-The Boerboel should always be leashed when out and about and owners should be cautious when encountering strangers or strange dogs.
+The Boerboel should always be on the leash when out and about, and owners should be cautious when encountering strangers or strange dogs.

 They should not be allowed off leash and unsupervised because of their guarding propensity.
 They also do not do well at dog parks.

 There is no certainty as to the actual breeds that went into the development of the Boerboel.
 What is known for sure is that Jan van Riebeeck, the founder of the Dutch settlement at the Cape of Good Hope, brought a tough mastiff breed with him.